 However, measuring your nipples after a few minutes of pumping can help you find the right size flange for the most comfortable and efficient milk making.

-Sizes range from 21mm to 40mm in most brands, with the mm size referring to the width of the nipple.
+Sizes range from 21mm to 40mm in most brands, with the mm size referring to the width of the flange tunnel and nipple.

 Set a Pumping Timer

 Most pumping moms need anywhere from 15 to 30 minutes to empty their breasts.

 While you may be tempted to continue pumping to increase your milk supply, pumping a dry breast can damage tissue and cause further nipple pain.

 Keep your pumping sessions short and add extra sessions more frequently if your goal is to produce more milk.

 Breast milk is the ultimate “cream” for helping heal damaged nipples, and many sources suggest leaving some milk on your nipples and letting them air dry.